 When people self-medicate with harmful and addictive substances for mental health conditions that have yet to be diagnosed, it can be challenging to determine which disorder was present first, the mental health issue or the addiction.
 This is because a person’s depression can often be exacerbated by drugs and alcohol, making it an unsafe practice.

 Some of the risks of self-medication for depression include the following:

 - Incorrect self-diagnosis

 - Risk of substance abuse

-Understanding why you or someone you love might be self-medicating can be the first step to ensuring they get the medical help they need to properly overcome and recover from the mental health disorder.
-Learn how depression treatment at Greater Boston Addiction Centers can be the starting point for reshaping the rest of a person’s life.
-Contact us using our secure online form or call us confidentially at 877.920.6583 today.
+Understanding why you or someone you love might be self-medicating can be the first step to ensuring they get the medical help they need to overcome and recover from addiction or a mental health condition properly.
+Learn how treatment at Greater Boston Addiction Centers can be the starting point for reshaping the rest of a person’s life.
+Contact GBAC today at 877.920.6583 to learn more.